 Remember, it doesn’t matter what you use as your own UTMs as long as they mean something to you, and you can remember what they stand for.

-Whether you already have a sizeable Instagram following or you’re starting from scratch doesn’t matter.
+Whether you already have a sizable Instagram following or you’re starting from scratch doesn’t matter.
 You still want to fill the top of your funnel with as many new, targeted followers as you can each day and then move them down the funnel using engagement and a strong call-to-action.

 As you can see, each stage of the funnel naturally leads itself to the next stage until you finally reach the conversation or sale.
 To ensure that your funnel is working properly, be sure to keep an eye on your metrics every day.
 That means checking for: